leafstrat/Twitter-Bash-Command-line/README.md

 - [ ] Lookup user and print profile data
 - [ ] Notifications - handle a retweet
 - [ ] Notifications - deal with multiple people liking a tweet
+- [ ] Unfollow accounts not following you back from your follow list after a certain threshold of days
+- [ ] Mute an account from your homepage
+- [ ] Modify search query arguments ie: -filter:links
+- [ ] Delete direcrt message
+- [ ] showme         : reports the raw information of yourself.
+- [ ] whoami         : reports the screen name of yourself.